briantimp/Powershell/README.md

-# A collection of nice powershell scripts
+# A collection of powershell scripts

 PowerShell scripts and functions